AvnishGameDev/MAD_Internship/ProfileCard/README.md

-\# Profile Card App
+# Profile Card App

-Static Profile card Display App using CardViews etc.
+App to beautifully display Profile Information using Material Design and CardViews.